AdrianHu99/NOTES/database/oracle.md

 4. Don't forget to commit after each query run!!!

 5. There is no way to add empty string, oracle will internally change that to null; and you can only do that with columns which allow null.
 For columns which don't allow null, you can only query them by **IS NOT NULL**.

+6. Change a column to not nullable: ALTER TABLE table_name MODIFY (column_name NOT NULL);